You can call the AppendObject operation to append content to existing appendable objects.

 # headers['x-oss-storage-class'] = oss2.BUCKET_STORAGE_CLASS_STANDARD

-# You can add parameters whose names are prefixed with x-oss-meta- when you call the AppendObject operation to create an appendable object.
-These parameters cannot be included in the requests when you append content to an existing appendable object.
-Parameters whose names are prefixed with x-oss-meta- are considered the metadata of the object.
+# Add parameters prefixed with x-oss-meta- when you call the AppendObject operation to create an appendable object.
+Do not include these parameters in requests to append content to an existing appendable object.
+Parameters prefixed with x-oss-meta- are considered object metadata.

 # headers['x-oss-meta-author'] = 'Alice'